njcuk9999/neil_functions/README.md

                                            error upper list must be same length as p

           # Math functions

+                    interp1d(x, y):

+                        This is a easier to use spline interpolation call by using F = interp1d(oldx, oldy) use by using newy = F(oldy)
+                        :param x: array of floats, must be in numerical order for spline to function
+                        :param y: array of floats, y values such that y = f(x) to be mapped onto new x values (with a cubic spline)
+                        :return:

                     rchisquared(x, y, ey, model, p):

                         Calculates the reduced chisquared value based on x and y and a model